SureshPriyankara9902/Birds-classification-fastAPI-Application/README.md

-# Bird Classification FastAPI Application
+## Bird Classification FastAPI Application

 This project is a machine learning web application that uses FastAPI to classify bird species based on an uploaded image.
-The model is built using a pre-trained ResNet-50 architecture from PyTorch.
+The model is built using ResNet-50 architecture from PyTorch.
 The API provides endpoints for predicting bird species from an image and retrieving class labels.

 deployed the fastapi application using render : https://birds-classification-wt3j.onrender.com/